 Cauliflower curry with potatoes is one of my favorite SPICY dry curry meals: it’s a fast and easy one pan/one-pot <30-minute dinner with delicious Indian-inspired flavors.
 What’s more, it’s also vegan and gluten-free!

 Mr. Savory Tooth bought too much milk this weekend.
 We ended up with three gallon-sized milk containers in the refrigerator, so we both knew what that meant: time to whip up some REALLY SPICY food so that we’ll be forced to drink up a ton of milk to cope with the spiciness.
 And that’s exactly what we did.
 This cauliflower curry is irresistibly spicy with lots of curry powder and a good pinch of cayenne.
-It’s one of my favorite Indian stovetop dinners and I just love eating this.
+It’s one of my favorite Indian recipes and I just love eating this.

 I’m obsessed with one-pan/one-pot meals that are (kinda) healthy, chock full of fresh vegetables, easy and fast to make, and full of bold flavors and spices.
 This delicious cauliflower curry matches all of those criteria.
 It takes about 15 minutes for prep work (chopping up the potato and cauliflower) and another 15 minutes for sautéing.
 Fast.
 Easy.
 And I love how it’s gluten-free for those with gluten sensitivities and also vegan so it’s very accessible for everyone.
 Also, it’s got a generous heaping of pan-seared potatoes.
 I mean, come on, how can anyone resist?